samuelmwikacs/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command guillaume@ubuntu:~/$ cat 15-comedy_only.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows Enter password: title
 New Girl
 Silicon Valley
 The Big Bang Theory
 The Last Man on Earth
 guillaume@ubuntu:~/$

 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x0E-SQL_more_queries
 File: 15-comedy_only.sql
 16. List shows and genres
 mandatory

 Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 15-comedy_only.sql)

 Write a script that lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.

-If a show doesn’t have a genre, display NULL in the genre column Each record should display: tv_shows.title - tv_genres.name Results must be sorted in ascending order by the show title and genre name You can use only one SELECT statement
+If a show doesn't have a genre, display NULL in the genre column Each record should display: tv_shows.title - tv_genres.name Results must be sorted in ascending order by the show title and genre name You can use only one SELECT statement
 The database name will be passed as an argument of the mysql command guillaume@ubuntu:~/$ cat 16-shows_by_genre.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows Enter password: title   name
 Better Call Saul    NULL
 Breaking Bad    Crime